nrfconnect/sdk-nrf/samples/peripheral/lpuart/README.rst

 ********

 The sample implements a simple loopback using a single UART instance.
-The sample has console and logging disabled by default, to demonstrate low power consumption while having UART active.
+It has console and logging disabled by default, to demonstrate low power consumption while having UART active.

 Requirements
 ************